 What are the benefits of cupping?

 Our bodies are constantly responding to the loads we are experiencing.
 Whether that load is a push, pull, stretch, or torque on our cells, our tissue adapts to each and every one.
-Massage is essentially a way to intentionally load our cells in a way that benefits our whole body.
+Massage is a way to intentionally load our cells in a way that benefits our whole body.
 I provide squish to parts of your body that have forgotten how to be squishy.
-I can push and press certain muscle fibers and encourage them to glide more smoothly, allowing for freer movement.
+I can push and press certain muscle and fascial fibers and encourage them to glide more smoothly, allowing for more freer movement.
 But while I always strive to provide lift in the tissue, promoting space between stuck-down layers, I can’t use my hands to simply suck tissue up.
 This is where massage cups come in to play.

 My reasoning for using cups is that they do what fingers cannot: they provide suction on the skin.
 Because I believe that a big part of the benefit of massage as a whole comes from receiving unique and varied loads—input the body can use to heal itself better—my intention in placing a cup on your body will be to provide the sensation of lifting up in a region that has been feeling stuck down for a long time.

 Cupping can leave marks on your skin.
 These marks are the result of broken blood vessels, and they can take a day to a week to go away just like any minor tissue damage.
 These marks should not be painful.
-Similarly to the ache of muscles that have been worked too hard, they can be sore if the cups were left in place too long.
-It is also important that you let me know if you are taking blood thinners, or your skin is fragile or bruises easily as I will need to adapt the amount of cupping I employ so as to not cause undue damage to your tissue.
+Like the ache of muscles that have been worked too hard, they can be sore if the cups were left in place too long.
+It is also important that you let me know if you are taking blood thinners, or if your skin is fragile or bruises easily as I will need to adapt the amount of cupping I employ so as to not cause undue damage to your tissue.

 Cupping is fun!